 To promote and encourage allied health specialties to work and collaborate with different healthcare stakeholders, with an aim to improve the patient care.
-To facilitate and support growth and development of allied health specialists from Kashmir through Continuing Medical Education (CME), research and development programs, provide the qualification guidance and assist and support with various registration processes required to secure jobs both nationally and abroad.
+To facilitate and support growth and development of allied health specialists from Kashmir through Continuing Medical Education (CME), research and development programs, provide the qualification guidance and assist and support with various registration processes required to practise for the benefit of patients both nationally and abroad.

 Be the prime allied health CME, seminar, and training conductor in Kashmir, increase the awareness of allied health specialties, its importance and role in a healthcare setup.
 Help setting up an allied health university/campus in Kashmir to the international standards.

 Some of the common Allied Health Specialties include:

 3) Radiographers / Radiation Therapist / Medical Dosimetrist / Sonographers.

 4) Clinical / Medical / Lab Technologists.

 5) Clinical / Bio-Medical Scientists / Medical Physicists.

 7) Occupational Therapists.

 Other lesser known but equally important Allied Health Specialties include: